laserpants/groundfork-js/README.md

 ##### Api

-Application resources are exposed through a client-side REST interface which encapsulates commands into a format suitable for logging.
-Resources are stored on the device for subsequent synchronization with other devices.
+Application resources are exposed through a client-side REST interface.
+Commands are encapsulated in a format suitable for logging ([https://sourcemaking.com/design_patterns/command](command pattern)) and resources are stored on the device for subsequent synchronization with other devices.

 #### Contrived example